releasehub-com/gromit-example/README.md

 next.js frontend at `http://localhost:9293`

 ### Running Locally on MacOS
-Install redis-stack-server note that if are already running Redis you will need to stop/disable the old version of redis.
+Install redis-stack-server note that if you are already running Redis you will need to stop/disable the old version of redis.
 ```bash
   brew tap redis-stack/redis-stack